boazbk/crypto/lec_07_hash_functions.md

 We have seen pseudorandom generators, functions and permutations, as well as Message Authentication codes, CPA and CCA secure encryptions.
-This week we will talk about cryptographic hash functions and some of their magical properties.
+This week, we will talk about cryptographic hash functions and some of their magical properties.
 We motivate this by the _Bitcoin_ cryptocurrency.
 As usual our discussion will be highly abstract and idealized, and any resemblance to real cryptocurrencies, living or dead, is purely coincidental.